Backflow Testing: General Requirements

 How often should Backflow Testing be completed?

 Backflow can present a serious problem if it results in contaminated water.
-For this reason, routine testing of backflow prevention systems should be completed at least every year.
+For this reason, annual testing of backflow prevention systems should be completed.
 Additionally, many plumbers recommend that each system should be rebuilt with a new backflow preventer every five years.

 Backflow prevention systems should also be tested after installation, reinstallation, relocation, or repairs.
-Ensuring that these systems are operational is the best way to prevent backflow and ensure no dirty water contaminates the entire water supply.
+Ensuring that these systems are working properly is the best way to prevent backflow and ensure no dirty water contaminates the entire water supply.

 Do I need to test my Backflow Prevention Assembly?